Best new series on Netflix UK: Here are 10 of the best TV shows new on Netflix this week

-New on Netflix November 2022: 10 of the best TV shows new on Netflix UK this week - from Motherland to Stutz
+Best things to watch on Netflix 2022: 10 TV series new on Netflix UK this week - including Stutz

 These are the 10 new releases coming to Netflix UK this week that we recommend you watch.